How we sell state-owned timber and other forest products

 The Department of Agriculture and Fisheries (DAF) sells forest products under the Forestry Act.

 Quantities of forest products will occasionally become available for sale.
-When these opportunities become available, details will be published here.
+Find details of current opportunities to purchase state-owned timber.

 You may be issued with a sales permit to purchase these resources provided you satisfy any required environmental and safety accreditations.